caelohm/rymplaylists/README.md

 longer to complete the playlist.
-The easiest way for me to find an album when I can't find it searching the album and artist is through rateyourmusic's streaming links on album pages, or by looking at an artist page scrolling through their albums.
+The easiest way for me to find an album when I can't find it searching the album and artist is through rateyourmusic's streaming links on album pages, or by looking at an artist page scrolling through their albums in Spotify.
 So, If you find some album that doesn't have a streaming link on rateyourmusic, PLEASE add it by copying the share link and putting it on the album page.
 You can find the albums I wanted to add but couldn't find in the " Missing" text files.